 - Fresh Chopped Cilantro

-- Shredded Mexican Cheese Blend: use any variety of Mexican cheese blends and any grated size.
-Typically Monterey jack cheese blends are used in Mexican blend cheeses.
+- Shredded Mexican Cheese Blend: You can use any variety of Mexican cheese blend.

 - Taco-Sized Flour Tortillas: use low-carb tortillas or whole wheat to make them a little healthier.